PanLech/WildRebooter/README.md

 # 🔁 Wild Remote-Controlled Reboot and Process Killer (via Google Doc)

-This Python script monitors a **publicly shared Google Document** for specific trigger words.
+This Python script monitors a **publicly shared private Google Document** for specific trigger words.
 Based on those triggers, it can:

 - 🔄 **Reboot your Windows PC**
 - ❌ **Terminate a specific process**